 The former of the three can easily be found in the lower-left corner of the droplet console window.
 As for the DNS servers, you’re free to use any.

-Since you’ve manually configured the IP address of your droplet, you should be able to connect to it directly using Microsoft Remote Desktop.
+Since you’ve manually configured the IP address of your droplet, you should be able to connect to it directly using Windows Remote Desktop (Windows RDP).
 If it doesn’t connect, go back and make sure you’ve properly entered the correct values where they belong.

 In addition to testing your connection, there are a few more things to consider doing soon after installation: